syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Working-with-ColorPickerPalette.md

 ## ColorPickerPalette as a command button

-By default, you can open a popup color palette by clicking anywhere on the `ColorPickerPalette`.
-If you want to select the last selected color by click on left side button and without opening the palette, use the [Mode](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~Mode.html) property as `Split` mode.
-It will trigger the color changed event by using the [SelectedCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~SelectedCommand.html) and it contains the last selected color.
-In the `Split` mode, color palette opened only by click on the drop down button.
+By default, ColorPickerPalette acts like a dropdown.
+It opening a color palette when clicking anywhere on the header.
+By setting the [Mode](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~Mode.html) property to `Split`, it acts like a button and dropdown as explained below.
+1. When clicking on the dropdown arrow button, It acts like a dropdown.
+2. When you click on the header area, it acts like a button and [SelectedCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~SelectedCommand.html) will be triggered.
+Using this command, you can do some action like applying the selected color as background of selected text.

 ![ColorPickerPalette in drop down and split mode](Dealing-with-ColorPickerPalette_images/Mode.png)

-For example, if you want to apply a last selected color to a any TextEditor's selected text, you need not open the popup or remember the color to be applied and choose it.
+For example, if you want to apply a last selected color as a foreground to a TextEditor's selected text.
+You can direct click the button instead of opening the dropdown and selecting an already selected color again.

 {% tabs %}
 {% highlight C# %}